cybersamx/go-recipes/redis/sessions/README.md

 # Expiring Sessions

 Web sessions are ephemeral.
-We can leverage the `EXPIRE` command in Redis to specify a key to be automatically removed from Redis when it expires.
-In this recipe, we explore how we can implement expiring web sessions in Redis with the following highlights:
+We can leverage the `EXPIRE` command in Redis to mark a key to be automatically removed from Redis when it expires.
+In this example, we explore how we can implement expiring web sessions in redis:

 * Use the [Radix](https://github.com/mediocregopher/radix) driver.
 * Use the [Go-Redis](https://redis.uptrace.dev/) driver.